 – Chartered Engineer and Chartered Geologist

-Part B: Was Sami alive in September?
+Part D – Was Sami alive in September?

-- “People don’t just disappear these days without leaving a trail.”
+Q: “People don’t just disappear these days without leaving a trail.”

-“It was accepted by both the defence and the prosecution that Sami was an oddball, a bit of a recluse who used multiple aliases when using internet sites.
+Q: “It was accepted by both the defence and the prosecution that Sami was an oddball, a bit of a recluse who used multiple aliases when using internet sites.
 My question is simple, when his internet accounts were checked did the activity cease on or around the 5 September 2009, this being the day Mark left home?”

-“Did Sami withdraw any money from his bank accounts or buy anything online after the 5 September 2009?
+Q: “Did Sami withdraw any money from his bank accounts or buy anything online after the 5 September 2009?
 Did Sami make any telephone calls from a mobile or a landline.
 Did Sami use his bank cards locally or in London?”

-“If someone goes off on their travels as Mark suggested his father did there would have been a considerable amount of unopened private mail sitting at home awaiting his return.
+Q: “If someone goes off on their travels as Mark suggested his father did there would have been a considerable amount of unopened private mail sitting at home awaiting his return.
 I assume given the conviction that no such mail was ever found proving that there was any trail and that Sami never went on his travels as Mark claims?”

-This is a really complex area of our current investigation that the authorities paid little attention to.
-It was, I suspect, far easier for them to construct a case around me than to pursue a lengthy and expensive probe into my father’s clandestine activities.
+A: This is a really complex area of our current investigation that the authorities paid little attention to.
+It was, I suspect, far easier for them to construct a case around me than to pursue a lengthy and expensive probe into my father’s activities.
 The police are supposed to pursue all ‘reasonable’ avenues of inquiry, but in practice this doesn’t – and in all fairness can’t – happen.
 The police must decide which areas to prioritise, but this judgement is coloured by their perception of the case and inherent biases against the suspect.
 With time restraints, limited resources, and the hunger to build a case for conviction, the police tend to focus upon the suspect already in hand rather than pursuing avenues of inquiry that point away from him or may undermine their own case.
 My case if far from unique in this respect.

 The superficial approach is to look at Samuel Alexander qua ‘Samuel Alexander’, which is what the police did.
 But this isn’t much use when he also went by a number of other names whose activities were strictly separated from his main identity.
 The situation becomes more complex when you realise that dad used separate ‘burner’ phones, separate accounts, and that no two identities were registered to the same postal address, or even the same GP.
 He’d been doing this successfully for 20 years, so had developed a very sophisticated system.
 As far as I can tell, dad took advantage of county borders to pursue his interests through multiple regional administrations simultaneously.